 Wona Lee is a doctoral student with an emphasis in cultural perspectives and comparative education working with Dr. Jin Sook Lee.
 She was born and raised in Korea and moved to the States 17 years ago.
 While trying to get accustomed to her new life in this diverse society as a mother of two American born Korean children, Wona became passionate about bilingualism and heritage language maintenance.
 After getting a master's degree in applied linguistics at San Diego State University, she taught various Korean language classes and introductory linguistics classes at various places.
 At present, Wona’s specific interest is how children learn in a bilingual context.
 In order to explore this topic, she is working on the data from a Korean/English dual language immersion program.
 Wona may be reached at: firstname.lastname@example.org

 Heather Macias is a doctoral student with research interests in multilingual literacy, literacy education, and sociocultural learning theory under Dr. Richard Duran; she also has interdisciplinary research interests in applied linguistics and feminist studies.
 Heather received her B.A. in Fine Arts from the University of Southern California in 2006 and received a single subject teaching credential in both English and Fine Arts, as well as an M.A.T. in Secondary Education from the University of Southern California in 2007.
 After graduation, Heather taught for seven years at the largest charter school in the nation, Granada Hills Charter High School, where she taught English/Language Arts and served as a community service-based club advisor, in addition to working as an assistant cheer coach/advisor for nationally ranked teams.
-Currently, Heather is the President of the Graduate Student Association for the Education Department, the Graduate Student Representative for the University of California Student Mental Health Oversight Committee, and the Graduate Student Representative for the UCSB Student Resources Building Governance Board.
+Previously, Heather served as the President of the Graduate Student Association for the Education Department.
+Currently, she is the Vice President of Academic Affairs for the Graduate Student Association at UCSB, the UCSB Campus Liaison Representative for the American Educational Research Association (AERA), the Graduate Student Representative for the University of California Student Mental Health Oversight Committee, and the Graduate Student Representative for the UCSB Student Resources Building Governance Board.
 Heather may be reached at: firstname.lastname@example.org

 Valerie Meier is an Education doctoral student working with Dr. Jin Sook Lee.
 She holds a BA and BFA from Tufts University, an MA in Composition from San Francisco State University, and an MA in Second Language Studies from the University of Hawaiʻi at Manoa.
 In addition to having taught a wide range of reading and writing classes at US universities, she has also taught English in Japan and Laos.
 Her research interests broadly include academic literacies, second language acquisition, and language-in-education policies; her current focus is on better understanding how teachers can capitalize on their students’ bilingual resources in order to promote the acquisition of academic literacies in one or more languages.
 You can contact Valerie at email@example.com.